-Like many Canadian corporations, Clear Blue is committed towards Canadian government's 50 - 30 initiative (https://www.ic.gc.ca/eic/site/icgc.nsf/eng/07706.html, which is geared towards increasing representation and inclusion of diverse groups within their workplace, while highlighting the benefits of giving all Canadians a seat at the table.
+Like many Canadian corporations, Clear Blue is committed towards the Government of Canada's 50 - 30 Challenge.
+This initiative is geared towards increasing representation and inclusion of diverse groups within their workplace, while highlighting the benefits of giving all Canadians a seat at the table.